electronicsleep/AutoNagios/README.md

 # AutoNagios

-AutoNagios
+- Notes on how to install graphing plugin NagiosGraph with the Nagios.

+- How to install a example custom check.

-## Installing NagiosGraph on Nagios3 and Apache2 on Debian
+## Installing NagiosGraph on Nagios3 and Apache2 on Debian8

 ```
 apt-get install nagios3